Dreaming381/Latios-Framework-Documentation/Contributing.md

     -   Psyshock’s architecture lends itself to being more friendly for contributors to help out, that-is if you can wrap your head around the math involved.
-There are so many different constraint solvers, spatial tests, and other things that would all be welcome in the giant Psyshock toolbox.
+There are so many different constraint solvers, spatial tests, and other things that would all be welcome in the ever-growing Psyshock toolbox.
 -   Calligraphics
-    -   Calligraphics is undergoing a major overhaul behind-the-scenes at a slow-and-steady rate.
-The project has already been broken down into bite-size steps, which means anyone with interest can jump in and help out.
+    -   Calligraphics is the most community-contributed feature of the framework.
+It turns out that world-space text is critical to many applications, even if it isn’t the most exciting.
+If Calligraphics doesn’t quite fully meet your needs, and you want to help close that gap, please reach out!

 If you have further inquiries, PM me on the Unity forums or DM me on Discord.